martibarri/music-stats-bot/README.md

 # Functionalities

-## Whitelist usage
+## Allowlist usage

-`WHITELISTED_CHATIDS` is a comma-separated list of ChatIDs that are allowed to use the bot.
+`ALLOW_LIST_CHATIDS` is a comma-separated list of ChatIDs that are allowed to use the bot.

 ## Restricted usage notification